 In this article, we'll guide you through the maze of UX/UI designer salaries, helping you to understand the current market rates and how to plan your budget accordingly.
 And in case you want to learn more about what UX designers do, go read our related article.

-Overview of the current UX designer salary market
+Overview of the average UX designer salary

 Factors that can impact UX designer salaries